Sankeerth-g7/git-hub-app/Readme.md

 ## Overview

 Welcome to the GitHub App repository created as part of a screening test for codemate.ai.
 This app is designed for handling Pull Requests (PRs) with special features: "Explain" and "Execute."
-The "Explain" feature allows users to trigger an explanation process by including "/explain" in the commit message, and the app sends the changed code of that commit to the OpenAI language model (LLM) known as Davinci.
+The "Explain" feature allows users to trigger an explanation process by including "/explain" in the commit message, and the app sends the changed code of that commit to the OpenAI language model (LLM) known as gpt-3.5.
 Additionally, the "Execute" feature allows users to execute selected code changes in a PR comment using the Piston API.

 ## Features

 - **Explain Command:**
   - If a commit message in a PR contains "/explain," the app initiates an explanation process.
-  - The changed code from that specific commit is sent to the Davinci language model.
+  - The changed code from that specific commit is sent to the gpt-3.5 language model.

 - **Execute Command:**